anwarselo/RexOS/development/TO_DO_LIST.md

 - [x] Create code files for all nodes in the message processing workflow
 - [x] Implement message type routing with Switch node
 - [x] Implement media URL retrieval and download functionality
+- [x] Complete document processing stream with OCR and content extraction
 - [ ] Complete text message processing stream with classification and action determination
 - [ ] Complete image processing stream with vision model analysis and interpretation
 - [ ] Complete audio transcription stream with text conversion